 7 reasons to use direct mail

-I’ve always been a big direct mail (DM) advocate and get unusually excited about planning a new direct mail campaign.
-DM can be such a powerful and emotive way to share information about your product or service and introduce a brand to customers.
-You can also get quite creative with it.
+We’ve always been a big direct mail (DM) advocate and get excited about planning a new direct mail campaign.
+This is because DM can be a powerful and emotive way to reach your target audience and share information about your product or service.
+You can also get quite creative with it too.

 So why isn’t it more widely used?